salsififi/Ali_API_challenge/README.md

-# Ali's API challenge
+# API challenge
-An exercise proposed by Ali to get to know each other
+An exercise proposed by our CTO Ali to get to know each other.

 ## Prerequesites
 - Python 3.12 or earlier installed on your computer